ErichStyger/mcuoneclipse/Drivers/FatFS/00readme.txt

                        Fixed a wrong directory entry is created on non-LFN cfg when the given name contains ';'.
                        Fixed f_mkfs() creates wrong FAT32 volume.

+  Jan 15,'11 R0.08b    Fast seek feature is also applied to f_read() and f_write().
+                       f_lseek() reports required table size on creating CLMP.
+                       Extended format syntax of f_printf function.
+                       Ignores duplicated directory separators in given path names.

+  Sep 06,'11 R0.09     f_mkfs() supports multiple partition to finish the multiple partition feature.
+                       Added f_fdisk(). (_MULTI_PARTITION = 2)

+  Aug 27,'12 R0.09a    Fixed assertion failure due to OS/2 EA on FAT12/16.
+                       Changed f_open() and f_opendir() reject null object pointer to avoid crash.
+                       Changed option name _FS_SHARE to _FS_LOCK.

+  Jan 23,'13 R0.09b    Added f_getlabel() and f_setlabel(). (_USE_LABEL)

+  Oct 02,'13 R0.10     Added selection of character encoding on the file. (_STRF_ENCODE)
+                       Added f_closedir().
+                       Added forced full FAT scan for f_getfree(). (_FS_NOFSINFO) Added forced mount feature with changes of f_mount().
+                       Improved behavior of volume auto detection.
+                       Improved write throughput of f_puts() and f_printf().
+                       Changed argument of f_chdrive(), f_mkfs(), disk_read() and disk_write().
+                       Fixed f_write() can be truncated when the file size is close to 4GB.
+                       Fixed f_open(), f_mkdir() and f_setlabel() can return incorrect error code.

+  Jan 15,'14 R0.10a    Added arbitrary strings as drive number in the path name. (_STR_VOLUME_ID)
+                       Added a configuration option of minimum sector size. (_MIN_SS) 2nd argument of f_rename() can have a drive number and it will be ignored.
+                       Fixed f_mount() with forced mount fails when drive number is >= 1.
+                       Fixed f_close() invalidates the file object without volume lock.
+                       Fixed f_closedir() returns but the volume lock is left acquired.
+                       Fixed creation of an entry with LFN fails on too many SFN collisions.

+  Mar 19,'14 R0.10b    Fixed a hard error in the disk I/O layer can collapse the directory entry.
+                       Fixed LFN entry is not deleted on delete/rename an object with lossy converted SFN.

+  Nov 09,'14 R0.10c    Added a configuration option for the platforms without RTC. (_FS_NORTC)
+                       Fixed volume label created by Mac OS X cannot be retrieved with f_getlabel().
+                       Fixed a potential problem of FAT access that can appear on disk error.
+                       Fixed null pointer dereference on attempting to delete the root direcotry.